Editor’s Key Takeaways: Lightroom Mastery: Organize, Edit, and Save Images

 - Portraits

-Of course, the structure will be different for each photographer, and pros may want to choose categories that clearly reflect the work they do (e.g., product photography, senior portraits, etc.).
+Of course, the structure will differ for each photographer.
+Professionals may want to create categories that clearly reflect the work they do (e.g., product photography, senior portraits, etc.).

-Then, in each category folder, add a single folder for each new photoshoot.
-So in the Vacation folder, I might add “Venice Trip with Jack 2014,” or “Manhattan 2019.”
-And in the Family Events folder, I might add “Samantha’s Wedding in Hawaii” or “Daughter’s First Birthday.”
+In each category folder, add a single folder for each new photoshoot.
+For example, in the Vacation folder, you might add “Venice Trip with Jack 2014,” or “Manhattan 2019.”
+In the Family Events folder, you might add “Samantha’s Wedding in Hawaii” or “Daughter’s First Birthday.”

-Name these photoshoot folders so that they’re easy to find and identify in the future.
-If you’ve traveled to Venice three times, for instance, don’t call one of your folders “Venice Photo Spots.”
-You need to add additional details, such as the specific location you traveled to, the year, etc.
+Name these photoshoot folders so they are easy to find and identify in the future.
+For instance, if you’ve traveled to Venice multiple times, avoid generic names like “Venice Photo Spots.”
+Instead, include additional details such as the specific location you traveled to, the year, etc.

-Pro tip: Don’t categorize your folders based on a date (month/year).
-This is unnecessary work, though Lightroom does let you sort images by date (go to Library Filter>Date>Year>Month).
-It can be helpful to add a year to your folder, but make sure you include other identifying information, too.
+Pro tip: Don’t categorize your folders based solely on a date (month/year).
+While Lightroom allows you to sort images by date (go to Library Filter > Date > Year > Month), it can be helpful to add a year to your folder, but make sure you also include other identifying information.

 5. Only Work with Collections and Collection Sets

-Next, create Collection Sets in Lightroom.
-These should correspond directly to the main category folders on your hard drives.
+Next, create Collection Sets in Lightroom that correspond directly to the main category folders on your hard drives.
+This creates a seamless connection between your physical and digital organization.

-Then import your folders into Lightroom one at a time.
-In the Folders section of Lightroom, you will see your main folder name, then under that, your single photoshoot folders will appear.
-Select the photoshoot folders and drag them down on top of the corresponding Collection Sets.
+Import your folders into Lightroom one at a time.
+In the Folders section of Lightroom, you’ll see your main folder name, and under that, your single photoshoot folders will appear.
+Select the photoshoot folders and drag them down onto the corresponding Collection Sets.

-Once you are done, all your single photoshoot folders will be displayed as Collections categorized by Collections Sets in the Collections sidebar.
+Once done, all your single photoshoot folders will be displayed as Collections categorized by Collection Sets in the Collections sidebar, making them easy to access.

-This is important: Once you’ve imported your folders into Lightroom, don’t touch your hard drive or move photos around outside of Lightroom.
-(Except to add new images, of course.)
+This is important: Once you’ve imported your folders into Lightroom, don’t touch your hard drive or move photos around outside of Lightroom (except to add new images, of course).
+This prevents possible discrepancies between your Lightroom catalog and your actual file structure.

-You only want to go back to the “Folders” Section after you’ve imported new photos and you need to drag them into your Collection Sets.
-That’s it.
-Otherwise, stay away from your folder structure!
+In Lightroom, collapse the “Folders” section to minimize distractions.
+You only want to return to this section after you’ve imported new photos and need to drag them into your Collection Sets.
+Otherwise, avoid altering your folder structure!

-Feel free to add main categories to your primary hard drive folder as required (e.g., you start shooting wedding pictures and want to add a “Wedding Photography” folder).
-Just make sure you update your Collections Set in Lightroom so your folder structure always corresponds perfectly.
+Feel free to add main categories to your primary hard drive folder as required (e.g., if you start shooting wedding pictures, you might want to add a “Wedding Photography” folder).
+Just ensure you update your Collections Set in Lightroom so your folder structure always corresponds perfectly.

 6. Don’t Use Keywords